advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

 by causing disturbance to scenarios where people treat philosophical positions as their own.

 Therefore, this view should itself be treated as a "what if" scenario.

+### Comparing philosophical positions to assumptions in logic

+It is easy to see that in logic, making assumptions is one of the most powerful operations.

+To choose one's own being, might be compared to making an assumption.

+Similarly, when a person picks a philosophical position, this operation itself is similar to making an assumption.

+Now, imagine a scenario where Alice believes `A` and Bob believes `!A`.
+No matter which proposition `A` stands for, it provable that Alice and Bob disagrees about the truth value of `A`.

+If one imagines onself as both Alice and Bob, taking two different paths, there exist a possible world in which I, as Alice, thinks about a possible world where I, as Bob, has another view.

+Therefore, combining the two possible worlds in which I am reasoning about two versions of myself, I hold contradictory beliefs.

+Yet, there exists no possible world where I can confirm that I do indeed have contradictory beliefs.
+This requires combining two possible worlds which is not a physical possible operation.

+It is not necessarily true that choosing a philosophical position makes the truth value of the philosophical position necessarily true or not.

+Instead, it is possible that in all possible worlds where I choose some philosophical position, this philosophical position is necessarily true, while there might exist some possible world where I do not choose that philosophical position and the philosophical position is possibly false.

+The problem here, is that the truth value of some philosophical position might be sufficiently satisfied simply by choosing the philosophical position.
+However, prior to this choice, the truth value of the philosophical position might not be sufficiently satisfied.